High School Juniors and Seniors

 - A stipend of $90.00 will be paid for each election worked, plus $20.00 for attending the training class.

-Please feel free to contact the Elections Division with any questions at (805) 654-2785 or email Judith Rodriguez.
-If you would like to chat with someone right away start an online chat.
+Please feel free to contact the Elections Division with any questions at (805) 654-2784 or by Email.